saas786/obsidian-notes-1/College/Machine Learning/K-Fold Cross Validation.md

 3. For each individual subsets $n$ from $1 ... k$:
 	-	Use subset $n$ as the test set
 	-	Use the remaining subsets as the training set
-	-	Train the model on the test
+	-	Train the model on the training set and use the test set to obtain a model accuracy
+4. Average the obtained accuracies to get the final estimated accuracy